-Since the Civil War is in the news, and since I’m really into genealogy, I thought I should take a look at my ancestors who fought in that conflict.
-I did have one ancestor who was a “train master” for the Union army, but I have never been clear on whether or not he actually enlisted or if he just did that as a job.
+Since the Civil War is in the news, and since I’m interested in genealogy, I thought I should take a look at my ancestors who fought in that conflict.
+I did have one ancestor who was a “train master” for the Union army, but I don’t know if he actually enlisted or if he just did that as a job.
 All of my other ancestors living at that time fought for the Confederacy.

 The Confederate States of America (CSA) passed its first conscription act on April 16, 1862.
 This required all men 18-35 to serve in the military.
 In September of 1862, the age requirement was raised to 45.
 In February 1864 the age was raised to 50.
 There were some exemptions allowed.
 As a result of these laws, many men served only because they were legally required to do so.
 “Conscripts accounted for one-fourth to one-third of the Confederate armies east of the Mississippi between April 1864 and early 1865,” according to information provided here.
 What about the others?
 Why would they volunteer?
 A few probably believed in the cause of slavery, but most were simply fighting “northern aggression.”
 They were defending their homeland.
 Even so, they did not expect their enlistment to extend beyond a few months.
 It can be safely assumed that some signed up simply because they needed the money, like many today.
 The estimated number of Confederate deaths during the Civil War varies, but conservatively, over 100,000 rebel soldiers died.
 It seems highly unlikely that they died just so they could keep their slaves.